 - Plan the Trip

-- Employee must fill out a JM plan (either paper based or through an app) and submit for review.
+- The employee must fill out a JM plan (either paper-based or through an app) and submit for review.
 If approved, there should be a process for recording this approval.

 - The JM plan document needs to include:

 - The name of the driver and passengers (if any)

 - Information to identify the vehicle.
 Include the vehicle make, model, color, year and license plate number in case the employee goes “missing” during their trip, the searchers know what vehicle they are looking for.